shaib/pycon-il-2025/README.md

 - "Compilation" (mostly of the Less sources): Run the command `npm run build`

+When you want to build the site itself, there's two things you need to do:

-To create the speakers page you need to run the speakers.py script from inside the virtualenv like this (assuming the site is generated from website_2024 folder):
+First, to create the speakers page, you need to run the `speakers.py` script (found in the repo's root folder) from inside the virtualenv like this (assuming the site is generated from website_2024 folder):

-    python ./speakers.py <event-name> -t <api-token> -o ./website_2024/content/pages/speakers.md
+    python ./speakers.py <event-slug> -t <api-token> -o ./website_2024/content/pages/speakers.md

+In this command, `<event-slug>` is the slug for the event in Pretalx, and `<api-token>` is an authentication token you can get from your Pretalx profile page.
+For PyCon Israel 2024, `event-slug` is `pycon-2024`, and your profile page is https://cfp.pycon.org.il/pycon-2024/me/ .

-When you want to build the site itself, use `make html` from the `website_2024` folder.
+Then, use `make html` from the
+`website_2024` folder.
 It puts the built site in `output`.
 You can use `make clean` to remove everything if you want to rebuild from scratch; but it doesn't clean the theme files.